sneekr-a/mental-health-app/README.md

 # scaling-pancake

+# Goals
-# The goal of this application is to provide patients and mental heatlh professionals alike with a multitude of useful and innovative services.
+- The goal of this application is to provide patients and mental heatlh professionals alike with a multitude of useful and innovative services.
-// Some of these services include mood tracking, journaling, community support, and much more.
+    - Some of these services include mood tracking, journaling, community support, and much more.